maurges/every-rust-gui-library/notes.md

 but I prefer it when the best option is the only option.

 Either this thing is too complicated, or I'm too sleepy.

+Oh hey, orbtk uses ron, nice.
+I approve.

+    could not find native static library `SDL2main`

+Huh, didn't a lot of other libraries use sdl without this problem?
+They might not have since sdl has an option of using a bundled library, but here they might be using a system one.
+So I installed a sdl2-devel, and now I have /usr/lib64/libSDLmain.a, but this problem still persists!
+Ok, they mention you can use a feature "bundled" for that.
+And it also doesn't work.
+Ughh.

+Well, since I don't have a mac now, this will be be a pause or maybe the end with orbtk.
+I don't remember what I read in those tutorials, so I don't have any opinion really.